lukebelliveau/deact/README.md

 `FakeReact.js` contains methods to mount Host and Composite elements, ultimately returning a tree of DOM nodes.

-`FakeReactDOM`, most importantly, contains the render() method that attaches your React tree to the DOM.
+`FakeReactDOM.js`, most importantly, contains the render() method that attaches your React tree to the DOM.

 `renderDOM.jsx` contains some custom React elements and renders them in different ways.